xenda/rockstar/README.md

     puts 'Top Tracks'
     tag.top_tracks.each { |t| puts "(#{t.count}) #{t.name} by #{t.artist}" }

 ## Tracks

     track = Rockstar::Track.new('Carrie Underwood', 'Before He Cheats') puts 'Fans'
     puts "=" * 4
     track.fans.each { |u| puts "(#{u.weight}) #{u.username}" }

     # Love a song, session_key is returned by Rockstar::Auth.
-See Rockstar::TokenAuth or
+See Rockstar::Auth or
     # examples/scrobble.rb for a complete example
     track.love(session_key)

 ## Geo

     geo = Rockstar::Geo.new

     # Get events for a lat/long
     geo.events(:lat => 50.0, :long => 12.3).each{|e| p "#{e.title} at #{e.venue.name}"}

     # Get events for a location
     geo.events(:location => 'london').each{|e| p "#{e.title} at #{e.venue.name}"}

     # To get a list of possible locations use
     geo.metros("germany").each{|m| p m.name}